johnzastrow/johnzastrow.github.io/_posts/2024-01-12-expand-proxmox-linux-vm-disks.md

   Block device           252:0
 </pre>

 Enlarge the logical volume and the filesystem (the file system can be mounted, works with ext4 and xfs).
-Replace "{volume group name}" with your specific volume group name:
+Replace "{volume group name}" with my specific volume group name:

 This command will increase the partition up by 20GB